SUSE/suse-at-home/install/InstallMetalLB.md

 # Installing and Configuring Metal LB

-In this lab, we are going to install and configure Metal LB
+### At the end of the Lab you will have:
+* MetalLB installed and configure

+### Prerequisites:

+- Kubernetes Cluster

+# Install MetalLB

-#### Create a namespace for Metal LB
+### 1) Create a namespace for Metal LB
 ```
 kubectl create namespace metallb-system
 ```

-#### Create a metallb-config.yml file
+### 2) Create a metallb-config.yml file
 Ensure the addresses match the available addresses in your configuration Edit or create a metallb-config.yml with the following entries

-*Note this will give the address 10.0.0.100-120 to the LoadBalancer
+*Note this example will give the addresses 10.0.0.100-120 to the LoadBalancer

 ```
 apiVersion: v1